-Helping Executives Make Better People Decisions Since 1980-

 For developmental profiles, the following information is helpful before the assessment begins:

 WHAT DOES AN ASSESSMENT COST?

 You need to hire the right people, develop them effectively, and prepare them for their future and the future of your company.
-Personal style tests give you important insights about your people and the people you may hire.
+Personal pre-hire assessments give you important insights about your people and the people you may hire.
 They help you make better decisions.
-From a purely financial view, if pre-hire tests and interviews can prevent you from making one bad hire, it probably saves you tens of thousands of dollars.
+They help you see more clearly the person you are considering for your company.
+A quick look at the financial side of the selection process will tell you that if pre-hire assessments (tests and interview) can prevent you from making one bad hire, it probably saves you tens of thousands of dollars.
 (Remember--a bad hire costs you thousands of dollars in recruiting and hiring expenses, training, lost opportunity, salary and benefits, and termination costs!)
 From a development perspective, personal profiles focus your training and development dollars where they can be most effective.
 From an organizational perspective, there is no better growth strategy than using every tool available to hire and develop the best people.
 Ask Dr. Lakin to help you by providing personal assessment services for your business needs.